runxiyu/tooch/README.md

 ## Build

 There is a Makefile in each subdirectory that builds the relevant program.

-Only GNU Make is supported.
-Users on BSD systems should call `gmake` instead of `make`.
+They should support both BSD Make and GNU Make.

 ## Contributing